mechevarria/ocp-pam/README.md

 * The `sso-scripts` folder has deployment scripts that will integrate [Red Hat Process Automation Manager](https://www.redhat.com/en/technologies/jboss-middleware/process-automation-manager) with [Red Hat Single Sign-On](https://access.redhat.com/products/red-hat-single-sign-on).
 The security realm can also be imported.

-* This is a work in progress since you can authenticate and deploy projects, but you cannot clone the internal git repository yet to export work from Openshift
+* SSO is a work in progress since you can authenticate and deploy projects, but you cannot clone the internal git repository yet to export work from Openshift